 - Participants will bring their personal possessions in their carry on luggage.
 Guatemala Hope will use their allocated stowed baggage for shipping project goods.

 - A confidential file of every participant is to be maintained in the office that includes their application, liability waiver, a photocopy of passport and health card, proof of out of country Insurance, copy of flight insurance or signed waiver, police clearance and immunization record or signed waiver.
-A completed health form will be retained by the designated health professional for the duration of the trip and will be destroyed upon the return to Canada.
+A completed health form will be retained by the designated health professional for the duration of the trip and is sealed in storage and kept confident after the trip.

 The maximum number of people on a trip is 24, which is workable number for the living conditions.
 Two cooks prepare all the meals but everyone takes a turn doing some of the chores.
 These include scrubbing the latrines and showers, washing pots and pans, and burning the garbage.
 Everyone is responsible for washing their own dishes and picking up after themselves.